 The meeting will be utilizing 16:9 aspect ratio projectors (widescreen) in all rooms.
 To utilize the full screen, you should create your presentation in “widescreen” format.
 The standard 4:3 format will work but it will not fill the entire screen when in presentation mode.

-As a precaution, bring all media files with to the meeting, even though you’ve embedded them in your slide presentation.
+As a precaution, please bring all media files with to the meeting, even though you’ve embedded them in your slide presentation.
 While we can help with many aspects of your talk on-site, we can’t “fix” a missing media file.

 Presentation file types